Nature and conservation

 Horses and motor vehicles can be ridden or driven along the sand at the top of the rock platform but are not permitted on the rocky areas below mean high water.

-Please avoid disturbing wildlife.
+Avoid disturbing wildlife.
 Birds and marine mammals should be observed from a distance and dogs kept on a leash at all times.